Embark Agency team member looking at example brand positioning mood boards

 A great place to start is to answer these five questions:

-Brand position and product positioning are two distinct things
+Brand positioning and product positioning are two distinct things

 Go into the supermarket cereal aisle and there are rows upon rows of cereal boxes.
 On the front of each box you’ll see numerous statements such as high fibre, low fat, no added sugar, organic… the list is endless.
 While this is partly brand positioning, as it’s targeting particular niches in the market, it’s mostly product positioning.
 These statements are focused on the attributes of the product that are going to appeal to a consumer’s preferences and desires.
 Brand positioning, on the other hand, will tap into a deeper emotional connection.